christhonie/leave-application/README.md

 Before you can build this project, you must install and configure the following dependencies on your machine:

-1. [Node.js][]: We use Node to run a development web server and build the project.
+### NodeJS:

+We use [Node.js][] to run a development web server and build the project.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).